Generative diffusion in very large dimensions

 which is the convolution of the original distribution with a Gaussian law of variance $\Delta_t=T(1-e^{-2t})$.
 We have also defined here $ P_t(\va,\vx)$, the joint distribution of $\va$ and $\vx(t)$ for a given $t$.

 A crucial quantity for the generating process is the gradient of the log of the probability to be in any point in the $N$ dimensional space, which is called the score \cite{Song2019}.
-It can be expressed as
+Fixing the time $t$, the score is a vector field with components

 where $ \langle a _i\rangle_{\{x\}}$ is the average of $a_i$ with respect to the conditional probability $P_t(\va|\vx)=P_t(\va,\vx)/P_t(\vx)$.
 In practice, in most cases one does not really know this score exactly, and one approximates it by a score function $\vcs^{\theta (t)}(\vx) $ which is a $N$-dimensional vector field, parametrized through a neural network architecture defined by some parameters $\theta (t)$, which are estimated from the $P$ data points .
-The parameters $\theta(t)$ are obtained by minimizing a loss function which measures the difference between $\vcs^{\theta (t)}(\vx) $ and $\vcF(x,t)$.
+The parameters $\theta(t)$ are obtained by minimizing a loss function which measures the difference between $\vcs^{\theta }(\vx) $ and $\vcF(x,t)$.
 For instance one can take a square loss:

 This can be rewritten as